r2d4/rellm/README.md

 Return specific syntactic structure (e.g. JSON or XML), or specific semantic structure (e.g. a date or a number), or even complete templates (e.g. a sentence with a blank to fill in).

 How does it work?
+ReLLM filters non-matching tokens pre-generation.
 For each token, ReLLM tests every possible completion against a partial regex.
 For the potential completions that do not match the pattern, ReLLM masks the logits so that the language model does not generate them.

 ### Installation
 ```